BrerDawg/rtl_lnx/README.md

 ## Keyboard
 'Enter' key in rapid succession to clear freq keyin register (with mouse sitting over graph), type in a freq, use 'k', 'm' or 'g' to complete or a single 'Enter' key press to complete

-'Home' key to centre onboard tuner to current tuning (SubFreq is zeroed).
+'Home' key to center onboard tuner to current tuning (SubFreq is zeroed).
 Keypad '/'	h-zoom in, coarse.
 Keypad '*'	h-zoom out, coarse.